-Working abroad sounds like an adventure to many people.
-However, job search the UK requires more than just the obvious UK CV writing and translation, it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you decided to get jobs in the UK.
+Work in abroad sounds like an adventure to many people.
+However, job search in the UK requires more than just the UK CV with the UK cover letter writing and translation, it requires thorough preparation.
+You will experience problems that probably did not even come to your mind when you decided to find jobs in the UK.

 Do not take too lightly the influence a work in the UK can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Most visits to the UK are trouble-free however, you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including locations frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.

 You must exercise a high degree of security awareness due to security situation and ongoing political tensions.